Post Malone: 2017–2019: Beerbongs & Bentleys and Hollywood's Bleeding

-2020–present: Collaborations, hiatus, and Twelve Carat Toothache
+2020–2022: Collaborations, hiatus, and Twelve Carat Toothache

 On March 12, 2020, Malone's concert at Denver's Pepsi Center proceeded as scheduled, drawing a sellout-crowd of 20,000, likely the last large-scale enclosed gathering in the U.S. before COVID-19 pandemic lockdowns.
 Malone received backlash for not cancelling his sold-out arena show amid rising concerns over the COVID-19 pandemic.
 Reportedly, future U.S. tour dates in March were postponed by Live Nation on March 12, 2020.

 On April 24, 2020, Malone announced that a new album was in progress during a livestream performance.
-In late April 2020, Malone performed a live-streamed set consisting entirely of Nirvana covers from his home.
+In late April 2020, Malone performed a livestreamed set consisting entirely of Nirvana covers from his home.
 Malone sang lead vocals and provided rhythm guitar for the set.
 He was accompanied by drummer Travis Barker, bassist Brian Lee and lead guitarist Nick Mac.
 The performance raised over US$5 million for the World Health Organization's COVID-19 relief fund.
 The performance also received praise from Nirvana's surviving members Krist Novoselic and Dave Grohl, as well as Kurt Cobain's widow Courtney Love.

-In June 2020, Malone featured on Tyla Yaweh's single, "Tommy Lee".
+In June 2020, Malone featured on Tyla Yaweh's single "Tommy Lee".
 The single was followed up with a remix, released July 10, 2020, featuring drums from Tommy Lee himself, as well as a re-recorded guitar instrumental.
 A second remix to the song, featuring rapper Saint Jhn, was released subsequently.
-On April 30, 2021, Malone was featured on DJ Khaled's twelfth studio album Khaled Khaled on the song "I Did It" also featuring DaBaby, Megan Thee Stallion, and Lil Baby.
+On April 30, 2021, Malone was featured on DJ Khaled's twelfth studio album, Khaled Khaled, on the song "I Did It" also featuring DaBaby, Megan Thee Stallion, and Lil Baby.